yuvalmGS/gigaspaces-wiki-jekyll/xap97/executor-based-remoting.markdown

 }
 {% endhighlight %}

+{% info %}
-{% infosign %} Note the fact that `clusterInfo` is transient, so it won't be marshalled after injection back to the client.
+Note the fact that `clusterInfo` is transient, so it won't be marshalled after injection back to the client.
+{%endinfo%}

 Another example is injecting another service that is defined in the server side directly into the parameter, for example, using Spring `@Autowired` annotation.